Toxins That Cause Seizures in Dogs

 Alcohols

-Household alcohols considered toxins that cause dogs to have seizures:
+Household alcohols considered toxins that cause seizures in dogs:

 - Ethanol (alcoholic beverages, raw bread dough)